Drivers who’re more aggressive at the wheel could use significantly more fuel

 Technology that only a few years ago would have seemed like a dream is now coming to a car near you.
 The latest can predict if your car is going to break down.
 It’s estimated it could save British drivers 38,000 hours waiting for roadside rescue with their conked-out car.

 Green Flag Alert Me plugs into the car’s On-Board Diagnostics (OBD) port.
 From there, the matchbox-sized device monitors the car’s battery and electronic brain.
 This enables it to record changes such as the battery failing to hold its charge before the driver would ordinarily notice them.
 If it does see changes, Alert Me reports it to Green Flag over the mobile phone network.
-Green Flag then notifies the driver via a smartphone app or text message.
+Green Flag then notifies the driver via a smartphone app.
 Continue reading

 She may be ready to drive.
 But are her parents ready for what it’ll cost?

 For many young drivers, becoming 17-years old and being able to drive is one of the high points of their life.
 For many parents it means anxiety and extra expense.
 The majority of young drivers probably won’t be lucky enough to have their own car instantly, and are likely to have to borrow mum’s or dad’s.